 While the NTP study was conducted on rats, there is evidence to suggest the same effect will occur in humans.
 This pre-clinical evidence mimics what may be expected to those of us who rely on our wireless devices heavily.

-Certainly, current research is building that Electromagnetic Radiation is a force not to be taken lightly.
+Certainly, current research is building that cell phone radiation is a force not to be taken lightly.
 If this NTP study is to be used as any kind of warning, it is that cell phone radiation and other wireless radiation exposure should not be presumed to be safe and measures should be taken to prevent unnecessary risk.